-21. Prior to the first occupation of the student accommodation hereby approved, the cycle store shall be implemented and made available for the occupants of the development.
-The cycle store shall remain available and in use for as long as the development is occupied.
+21. Prior to the first occupation of the student accommodation hereby approved, the cycle store and disabled accessible parking provision shall be implemented and made available for the occupants of the development.
+The cycle store and disabled accessible parking provision shall remain available and in use for as long as the development is occupied.

-Reason - To ensure there is sufficient cycle storage provision at the in order to support modal shift measures pursuant to policies SP1,T1, T2 and DM1 of the Manchester Core Strategy (2012).
+Reason - To ensure there is sufficient cycle storage provision and disabled accessible parking provision in order to support modal shift measures pursuant to policies SP1,T1, T2 and DM1 of the Manchester Core Strategy (2012).